f4Lq/f4Lq_fixcar/README.md

 This is a script that allows you to repair your vehicle using the "/fixcar" command.

-This script uses 'f4LqNotify'.
-Is required!
+<b>Script required:</b>

+<b>f4LqNotify:</b> https://github.com/f4Lq/f4LqNotify